janhove/janhove.github.io/_posts/2017-10-24-increasing-power-precision.md

 relationship between each determinant and statistical power.

 ![center](/figs/2017-10-24-increasing-power-precision/unnamed-chunk-1-1.png)
+> **Figure 1:** The three determinants of statistical power:
+> effect size, error variance, and sample size.

 (Sidebar: I'm yet to be convinced that single-figure claims about the statistical power of a study, e.g., are